simpleanalytics/docs/_docs/31_integrations/35_chartbrew.md

 <img class="border" src="/images/chartbrew-create-connection.png" alt="Create connection in Chartbrew" />

-Note that for the hostname we only need to use https://simpleanalytics.com and you'll see why later.
+Note that for the hostname, we only need to use https://simpleanalytics.com, and you'll see why later.
 You can ignore the **Header** part if your data is public.
-In case you are using your own website and its data is private in Simple Analytics, you will have to add an authentication header.
+If you are using your own website and its data is private in Simple Analytics, you will have to add an authentication header.
 [Follow the documentation](https://docs.simpleanalytics.com/api/authenticate) to generate an API key if you don't already have one and then add a header to the Chartbrew connection like above.

 Now that we have a connection, it's time to brew some charts!

 ## Create a time-series chart

-Next, we are going to create a time-series chart showing the number of visitors and page views for the website.
+Next, we will create a time-series chart showing the number of visitors and page views for the website.
 Head over to the dashboard of the new project and add a new chart called "Site stats" and then create a dataset called "Page views".

 <img class="border" src="/images/chartbrew-create-data-set.png" alt="Create data set in Chartbrew" />